DistributedWeb/developers.dwebx.org/docs/toolbox/universal-authentication-libraries.md

 There are various signature providers that can also be used to interface with authenticators, or to build your own authenticators.
 Signature providers are displayed below, by language.

 #### JavaScript Signature Providers
-- [ArisenJS Signature Provider Interface](https://github.com/arisenio/arisen-signature-provider-interface) - A signature provider interface for interacting with AATP-ready authenticators.
+- [ArisenSDK Signature Provider Interface](https://github.com/arisenio/arisen-signature-provider-interface) - A signature provider interface for interacting with AATP-ready authenticators.
-- [ArisenJS iOS Browser Signature Provider Interface](https://github.com/arisenio/arisen-ios-browser-signature-provider-interface) - A signature provider interface for communicating with AATP-ready authenticators from iOS Safari.
+- [ArisenSDK iOS Browser Signature Provider Interface](https://github.com/arisenio/arisen-ios-browser-signature-provider-interface) - A signature provider interface for communicating with AATP-ready authenticators from iOS Safari.
-- [ArisenJS Window Message Signature Provider Interface](https://github.com/arisenio/arisenjs-window-message-signature-provider-interface) - A signature provider interface for communicating with an AATP-ready authenticator over the Window Messaging API.
+- [ArisenSDK Window Message Signature Provider Interface](https://github.com/arisenio/ArisenSDK-window-message-signature-provider-interface) - A signature provider interface for communicating with an AATP-ready authenticator over the Window Messaging API.
-- [ArisenJS Ledger Signature Provider](https://github.com/arisenio/arisenjs-ledger-signature-provider) - When plugged into `arisenjs`, this signature provider enables applications to route signing requests to a ledger device.
+- [ArisenSDK Ledger Signature Provider](https://github.com/arisenio/ArisenSDK-ledger-signature-provider) - When plugged into `ArisenSDK`, this signature provider enables applications to route signing requests to a ledger device.

 #### Java Signature Providers
-- [ARISEN Java Softkey Signature Provider](https://github.com/arisenio/arisen-java-softkey-signature-provider) - A signature provider that is a pluggable signature provider for the [ARISEN Java SDK)(https://github.com/arisenio/arisen-java) that allows for signing transactions using in-memory SECP256K1 and SECP256R1 keys.
+- [ARISEN Java Softkey Signature Provider](https://github.com/arisenio/arisen-java-softkey-signature-provider) - A signature provider that is a pluggable signature provider for the [ARISEN Java SDK](https://github.com/arisenio/arisen-java) that allows for signing transactions using in-memory SECP256K1 and SECP256R1 keys.
 - [ARISEN Android Keystore Signature Provider](https://github.com/arisenio/arisen-android-keystore-signature-provider) - A signature provider that is pluggable for ARISEN's Java SDK, and allows for signing transactions using Android keystore keys.
 Written in Kotlin.

 #### Swift Signature Providers
 - [ARISEN Swift Softkey Signature Provider](https://github.com/arisenio/arisen-swift-softkey-signature-provider) - A signature provider for signing transactions using in-memory K1 keys.
 Is pluggable into [ARISEN's Swift SDK](https://github.com/arisenio/arisen-swfit).
 - [ARISEN Swift Vault](https://github.com/arisenio/arisen-swift-vault) - Vault is a utility library for working with public/private keys and signing with Apple's Keychain and Secure Enclave.
-- [ARISEN Swift Vault Signature Provider](https://github.com/arisenio/arisen-swift-vault-signature-provider) - A signature provider that is pluggable into ARISEN's SwiftSDK and allows for the signing of transactions using keys stored in Apple's Keychain and the device's Secure Enclave.
+- [ARISEN Swift Vault Signature Provider](https://github.com/arisenio/arisen-swift-vault-signature-provider) - A signature provider that is pluggable into ARISEN's Swift SDK and allows for the signing of transactions using keys stored in Apple's Keychain and the device's Secure Enclave.

 :::note
 There are several SDKs as well as other tools that can be used to interact with ARISEN, discussed [here](/toolbox/interacting-with-arisen).